gamemanual0/gm0/source/docs/appendix/glossary.rst

     Banebots Gearbox
         The Banebots gearbox is a heavy-duty gearbox that can be attached to RS-555 series motors.
-        It has high gearing options for teams to choose from if they wish to build a mechanism such as a rotating arm.
+        It has high :term:`gearing <Gear Reduction>` options for teams to choose from if they wish to build a mechanism such as a rotating arm.

         .. image:: images/glossary/banebot-gearbox.png
             :alt: Banebots gearbox